When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 Both the Santoku and Chef’s knives are pretty much the same as they are used as multi-purpose knives.
 However, Santoku is slightly lighter than a Chef’s knife which means you are not recommended to cut tougher food.

-Santoku is a Japanese-style knife while Chef’s knife is a western adaption of Santoku that mostly comes from Germany or France.
+Santoku is a Japanese-style knife while the Chef’s knife is a Western adaption of Santoku that mostly comes from Germany or France.

 Besides, you can easily notice the difference between these two knives by their blade shape.
 The Santoku has a thinner and sheepsfoot blade while the chef’s knife features a rounded blade.
 Though you can also find a straight blade in a chef’s knife.